"""DuckDB platform adapter with data loading and query execution.

 self.log_very_verbose(f"Captured query {query_id} for dry-run")

-# Return mock result for dry-run
+# Return a synthetic result payload for dry-run execution.

 return {